decentralized-identity/revocation/meeting_minutes/agenda.md

 Agenda:
 - Organisational
+  - Alignment of the process
-- Review method
+- Review current revocation methods, add and define next steps
-- Review open tasks
+- Open tasks
 - Distribute tasks in the team
 - any other business